Please use the menu below to navigate to any article section:

 With the creation of the amalgamated municipalities of Boroondara and Stonnington, Glen Iris became its own neighbourhood, but it shares many traits with Malvern.

-Here, residents have easy access to public transport including both trains and trams, with Malvern Shopping Centre and local shops to help you stock up on essentials.
+Here, residents face a $2.35 million median house price (as of February 2025) but this gives them easy access to public transport, including both trains and trams, with Malvern Shopping Centre and local shops to help you stock up on essentials.

-Families can choose from a number of schools, including Glen Iris Primary School, Sacre Couer Catholic School, and Saint Roch’s Primary School.
+Families in the area can choose from a number of schools, including Glen Iris Primary School, Sacre Coeur Catholic School, and Saint Roch’s Primary School.

 4. Glen Waverley